 Since the Third biennial report4 under the UNFCCC, QA/QC program by Order No. 1-2/160 (03.10.2018) of Minister of the Ministry of Environmental Protection and Regional Development was updated, according to CoM Regulation No. 737 (12.12.2017).
 These changes were introduced in order to improve the preparation of inventory and its preparation process.
 Other agreements regarding responsibilities are maintained and continue to be in force according to the national legislation (CoM Regulation No. 737 (12.12.2017)).
+No other changes in institutional, legal, administrative and procedural arrangements used for domestic compliance, monitoring, reporting, archiving of information and evaluation of the progress towards its economy-wide emission reduction target have been made.

-4Latvia's Third biennal report https://unfccc.int/process-and-meetings/transparency-and-reporting/reporting-and-review-under-the-convention/national-communications-and-biennial-reports-annex-i-parties/third-biennial-reports-annex-i
+4Latvia's Third biennial report https://unfccc.int/process-and-meetings/transparency-and-reporting/reporting-and-review-under-theconvention/national-communications-and-biennial-reports-annex-i-parties/third-biennial-reports-annex-i